Forestry maintenance in the foothills of Mulhacen, Spain

 Echange culturel et opportunités d'apprendre

-Anyone who is interested in forestry work, minimal till organic gardening, tree and plant propagation, grafting fruit trees, and in living in a balanced way within the great wilderness, living simply and sustainably with a small carbon footprint would gain a valuable experience.
+Anyone who is interested in forestry work, minimal till organic gardening, tree and plant propagation, grafting fruit trees, and in living within the great wilderness would gain a valuable experience.
 We both have a fair amount of knowledge to share.
-I am experienced in painting and drawing, wine making, preserving foods, basic carpentry, silviculture, some horticulture and basic botany.
+I am experienced in painting and drawing, crochet, wine making, preserving foods, basic carpentry, silviculture, some horticulture and basic botany.
 I have taught English in the past and can help with improving your Spanish.
 My partner has all manner of useful and creative skills including wood working, welding, construction, plumbing, electric solar systems, eco buidling, forest management and water-colour painting.
 I can play guitar and mandolin and am up for jam sessions.

 • Aide